San Nicolas Church (Ilocos Norte)

-The San Nicolas de Tolentino Parish Church is a Roman Catholic parish church located in the municipality of San Nicolas, Ilocos Norte.
+The Diocesan Shrine and Parish of San Nicolás de Tolentino, formerly known as San Nicolas de Tolentino Parish Church, is a Roman Catholic parish church located in the municipality of San Nicolas, Ilocos Norte, Philippines.
+It is under the jurisdiction of the Diocese of Laoag.
 Exhibiting a baroque façade, the church bears the Spanish coat of arms.
 A three-storey belltower on its right was built by Father Vitoriano Garcia.